Polyhedral Characterization of Reversible Hinged Dissections: Noncrossing Nets

+The heart of our results is a lemma about circumnavigating a polyhedron between two noncrossing cut trees of unfoldings.

-An \emph{unfolding} of a polyhedron $P$ cuts the surface of $P$ using a \emph{cut tree} $T$, \footnote{For simplicity we assume that the edges of $T$ are drawn using segments along the surface of $P$, and that vertices of degree 2 can be used in $T$ to draw any polygonal path.} spanning all vertices of $P$, such that the cut surface $P \setminus T$ can be unfolded into the plane without overlap by opening all dihedral angles between the (possibly cut) faces.
+First we need some terminology.
+In this paper, a \emph{polyhedron} is always homeomorphic to a sphere.
+An \emph{unfolding} of a polyhedron $P$ cuts the surface of $P$ using a \emph{cut tree} $T$, \footnote{For simplicity, we assume that the edges of $T$ are drawn using segments along the surface of $P$, and that vertices of degree 2 can be used in $T$ to draw any polygonal path.} spanning all vertices of $P$, such that the cut surface $P \setminus T$ can be unfolded into the plane without overlap by opening all dihedral angles between the (possibly cut) faces.
 The planar polygon that results from this unfolding is called a \emph{net} of~$P$.
-Two trees $T_1$ and $T_2$ drawn on a surface are \emph{non-crossing} if pairs of edges of $T_1$ and $T_2$ intersect only at common endpoints and, for any vertex $v$ of both $T_1$ and $T_2$, the edges of~$T_1$ (respectively,~$T_2$) incident to $v$ are contiguous in clockwise order around~$v$.
-Two nets are non-crossing if their cut trees are non-crossing.
+Two trees $T_1$ and $T_2$ drawn on a surface are \emph{noncrossing} if pairs of edges of $T_1$ and $T_2$ intersect only at common endpoints and, for any vertex $v$ of both $T_1$ and $T_2$, the edges of~$T_1$ (respectively,~$T_2$) incident to $v$ are contiguous in clockwise order around~$v$.
+Two nets of a common polyhedron are noncrossing if their cut trees are noncrossing.

-\begin{lemma} Let $T_1, T_2$ be non-crossing trees drawn on a polyhedron $P$, each of which spans all vertices of~$P$.
-Then there is a cycle $C$ passing through all vertices of $P$ such that $C$ separates the edges of $T_1$ from edges of $T_2$, i.e., the (closed) interior (yellow region) of $C$ includes all edges of $T_1$ and the (closed) exterior of $C$ includes all edges of~$T_2$.
+\begin{lemma} Let $T_1, T_2$ be noncrossing trees drawn on a polyhedron $P$, each of which spans all vertices of~$P$.
+Then there is a cycle $C$ passing through all vertices of $P$ such that $C$ separates the edges of $T_1$ from edges of $T_2$, i.e., the (closed) interior (yellow region, see Figure~\ref{example}) of $C$ includes all edges of $T_1$ and the (closed) exterior of $C$ includes all edges of~$T_2$.
 Furthermore, all such cycles visit the vertices of $P$ in the same order. \end{lemma}